 Renée Wadleigh, Professor Emerita, began her tenure at the University of Illinois in 1991 and retired January 1, 2017.
 She had previously been a New York City-based dancer, choreographer, and teacher for nearly 30 years and danced with the Paul Taylor Dance Company, the companies of Dan Wagoner and Mel Wong among a number of others, and taught at the Taylor School.
 Renée studied for many years with Merce Cunningham and for many many! years with Viola Farber and ballet with Janet Panetta.
 She was faculty at Adelphi University and Cornell University, taught her own classes in NYC, and in guest positions throughout the US and abroad.
 While working in NYC Wadleigh received Choreographers Fellowship Grants from the National Endowment for the Arts in 1985, 1986, and 1988.

 In Illinois Wadleigh received grants from the Illinois Arts Council for choreography in 1993, 1995, 1997, 1999, and 2001 and a Finalist Award in 2005.
 She served as Company Grant panelist on the IAC in 1997, 1998, 1999.
 Wadleigh has choreographed 50 new works at the U of I since 1992 and set dances on university and professional companies in the US and abroad.
 She performed Yvonne Rainer’s masterwork, Trio A, at the 2001 Regional ACDF Festival and in concert at the Krannert Center for the Performing Arts.
 In February 2010 Wadleigh performed at KCPA in her new work, In Praise of Verisimilitude, and in February 2011 her new Sweetness and Danger.

-Wadleigh was invited for a 3 week residency and to participate in The 2nd International Festival of Contemporary Dance in Quito, Ecuador.
+Among other invited residencies Wadleigh’s most recent was for 3 weeks to participate in The 2nd International Festival of Contemporary Dance in Quito, Ecuador.
 During her residency she created an evening length work for performance in the festival and delivered 3 public lectures on contemporary dance in the US.